A brain tumor diagnosis is devastating at any age. But when 25-year-old Chase Leoncini was diagnosed with a brain tumor, he was in disbelief.

 Chase Leoncini with his fiancee Nicole Marcos.
 Leoncini didn't realize he had a brain tumor until he woke up in the hospital, facing emergency surgery.

 Fortunately, a promising breakthrough technology called microscopic fluorescence-guided tumor resection helped save Leoncini's life.
 Sharp Grossmont and Sharp Memorial are among the first hospitals in San Diego to use the procedure, which causes tumors to glow so healthy brain tissue can be spared.

-Dr. Vikram Udani, a neurosurgeon affiliated with Sharp Grossmont Hospital, explains the procedure: "We inject a fluorescent dye into the patient's bloodstream about an hour before surgery.
+Dr. Vikram Udani, medical director of neurosurgery for the Laurel Amtower Cancer Institute and Neuro-Oncology Center, explains the procedure: "We inject a fluorescent dye into the patient's bloodstream about an hour before surgery.
 The dye travels to the brain where the blood vessels are leaky - usually blood vessels are leakiest in the tumor.
 So essentially, the dye permeates into the leaky blood vessels and tumor tissue, causing it to light up."

 "I then flip a switch on the microscope, which gives me a special filter, and I can see those areas of the brain glowing.
 That allows me to pinpoint the tumor with greater accuracy and to save healthy brain tissue," he says.

 According to Dr. Udani, when it comes to complexities of the brain, accuracy is critical.
 Surgery can be a delicate balancing act.
 If too little of a malignant brain tumor is removed, the cancer can grow back; if too much is removed, healthy tissue is at risk.
 Any damage to healthy tissue can lead to changes in brain function such as the patient's ability to speak, move, hear, see or think.

 Leoncini, however, prevailed.
 He was diagnosed in March 2016, and is now cancer-free.
 For now, he reports for an MRI every six months to make sure he stays that way.